|

 It is easiest to cook dinner if you are staying in an apartment, hostel or exploring Europe in a motorhome.
 Check what appliances you have available in your accommodation and plan your meal around that.

-Breakfast is often the cheapest meal to prepare as most European countries have amazing bakeries where you can pick up pastries, bread and other small treats to enjoy.
-Carrying a portable coffee maker also helps save a lot of small expenses if you drink a lot of coffee!
+Breakfast is often the cheapest meal to prepare, as most European countries have amazing bakeries where you can pick up pastries, bread and other small treats to enjoy.
 For lunch, when you are heading out for the day to explore, pack the ingredients for a picnic and enjoy a cheap and fresh lunch in the park.

-Bring your Student ID (…if you have one)
+3. Bring your Student ID (…if you have one) for extra discounts

 Contributed by Natali – from She’s abroad again